Patricia Krafcik, The Evergreen State College

 Jason Merrill, Michigan State University

-Article I: NAME: The name of the society shall be the Slavic and East European Folklore Association (abbreviated as SEEFA).
+Article I: NAME: The name of the society shall be the Slavic, East European, and Eurasian Folklore Association (abbreviated as SEEFA).

 Article II: PURPOSE.
-SEEFA is a scholarly, non-profit organization devoted to an exchange of knowledge among scholars interested in Slavic and East European folklore.
-In particular, SEEFA shall seek to promote instruction in American colleges and universities, to encourage the preparation of teaching materials and translations, to organize panels on Slavic and East European folklore at national and international conferences, to support exchange and summer programs, and to foster research in related fields such as anthropology, ethnic studies, history, literature, and musicology.
-In addition, SEEFA shall seek to promote joint research, scholarly exchanges and conferences, expeditions, and publications with scholars in Slavic and other East European courses.
+SEEFA is a scholarly, non-profit organization devoted to an exchange of knowledge among scholars interested in Slavic, East European, and Eurasian folklore.
+In particular, SEEFA shall seek to promote instruction in American colleges and universities, to encourage the preparation of teaching materials and translations, to organize panels on Slavic, East European, and Eurasian folklore at national and international conferences, to support exchange and summer programs, and to foster research in related fields such as anthropology, ethnic studies, history, literature, and musicology.
+In addition, SEEFA shall seek to promote joint research, scholarly exchanges and conferences, expeditions, and publications with scholars in Slavic and other East European and Eurasian countries.

 Article III: ASSOCIATION.
-Primarily SEEFA shall seek affiliation with the American Association for the Advancement of Slavic Studies (AAASS).
+Primarily SEEFA shall seek affiliation with the Association for Slavic, East European, and Eurasian Studies (ASEEES).
 Secondarily, SEEFA shall seek affiliation with the American Association of the Teachers of Slavic and East European Languages, the American Folklore Society, the American Committee of Slavists, the American Anthropological Association, the American Historical Association, and other associations actively engaged in Slavic and East European folklore.

 Article IV: MEMBERS.
-Membership in SEEFA shall be open to all who have a substantial interest in any aspect of scholarship related to Slavic and East European folklore, who are residents of North America and who pay their dues.
+Membership in SEEFA shall be open to all who have a substantial interest in any aspect of scholarship related to Slavic, East European, and Eurasian folklore, who are residents of North America and who pay their dues.
 These members shall be eligible to vote.

 Article V: OFFICERS.